Beau Smith: DC Comics

 Smith's first published work for DC was in Green Lantern Quarterly #8.
-Smith's first full length story for DC was Guy Gardner: Warrior #20, which was the conclusion of the "Emerald Fallout" story, which was a follow-up to the "Emerald Twilight" storyline that had removed Hal Jordan from the role of Green Lantern.
-Smith had the challenge of developing a new direction for Guy Gardner that did not include the use of a power ring that had been part of his mythos from the creation of the character:
+Smith's first full length story for DC was Guy Gardner: Warrior #20, which was the conclusion of the "Emerald Fallout" story, a follow-up to the "Emerald Twilight" storyline which removed Hal Jordan from the role of Green Lantern.
+Smith had the challenge of developing a new direction for Guy Gardner not including the use of a power ring, part of his mythos from the creation of the character:

 Smith was editorially mandated to give morphing powers to Guy Gardner.
-The writer had very specific limits for the powers in mind, in the writer's own words "Saddled with this morphin’ stuff I made it that Guy could only morph the weapons of the greatest warriors of the universe.
-I figured that would narrow it down to spears, knives, swords, guns... and soon."
+The writer had very specific limits for the powers in mind, in the writer's own words "Saddled with this morphin' stuff I made it that Guy could only morph the weapons of the greatest warriors of the universe.
+I figured that would narrow it down to spears, knives, swords, guns... and so on."
 These limits were not universally adopted.
-"I open up these other books and these jokers have Guy morphin’ chain saws, egg beaters and everything short of a dildo."
+"I open up these other books and these jokers have Guy morphin' chain saws, egg beaters and everything short of a dildo."

 IDW

 Beau Smith served as IDW's vice president of sales and marketing until February 1 of 2005, but has continued to write comics for the publisher.
 His original creations include Wynonna Earp, a modern day descendant of Wyatt Earp, and Frank Cobb, a former Secret Service agent with a lack of direction and a strong drive to protect innocents.
 IDW published the complete Wynonna Earp trade, collecting all previous appearances in a single volume.
 In 2006 Cobb: Off the Leash was awarded the #3 position on Scoop's top ten comics of 2006.
 Cobb: Off the Leash was also reprinted in a magazine format collected edition in 2007.
-In February 2008, IDW will be releasing the Smith penned original story set in the 24 mythology entitled 24: Cold Warriors.
+In February 2008, IDW released the Smith-penned original story set in the 24 mythology entitled 24: Cold Warriors.